Homebrew/brew.sh/_posts/2020-11-18-homebrew-tap-with-bottles-uploaded-to-github-releases.md

 ![git-push](/assets/img/blog/homebrew-tap-github-releases/git-push.png)

 I won't go into too many details on how the workflows look, as they are subject to change at any time.
 For now, there are 2 workflow files created by default.

-One is run on `pull_request` event, so every push to a PR's branch triggers the workflow, tests changes made to formulae, builds bottles for those formulae and uploads them to GitHub Actions as artifacts.
-The second workflow is run when a pull request is labelled and it is responsible for bottle uploading and publishing.
+- One is run on each `pull_request` event, so every push to a PR's branch triggers the workflow, which tests changes made to formulae, builds bottles for those formulae and uploads them to GitHub Actions as artifacts.
+- The second workflow, run when a pull request is labelled, is responsible for bottle uploading and publishing.

-## Creating first formula in tap
+### Creating the first formula in the tap

-It's time we add a new formula to our tap, shall we?
+It's time we add a new formula to our tap; shall we?

-All formulae should go to `Formula` directory.
-Let's suppose we want to create a formula of this little Go program named [`gothanks`](https://github.com/psampaz/gothanks).
+All formulae should go in the `Formula` directory.
+Let's suppose we want to create a formula for this little Go program named [`gothanks`](https://github.com/psampaz/gothanks).
 Run locally:

 ```sh
 brew create --tap=USER/REPO --go https://github.com/psampaz/gothanks/archive/v0.3.0.tar.gz